 Product ID: 19958

-Learn the Keys to Finding the Right Salary and Bonus Structure!Register for my webinar now
+Learn the Keys to Finding the Right Salary and Bonus Structure!Order my recording now

 Brian Kennel is an experienced management consultant with more than 20 years of experience in law firm and professional firm management and consulting.
 As owner of PerformLaw, he works with law firms and their leadership teams in a number of different areas.
 As a former legal administrator for a large commercial law firm, Brian understands the opportunities and challenges that exist in law firms.
 His experience also includes building and selling a law firm management services company to a Fortune 500 Company.